philipp-horstenkamp/auto_print/README.md

 ### Installation

-Download and use the MSI form the [GitHub Release Page](https://github.com/philipp-horstenkamp/auto_print/releases).
+Download and use the MSI from the [GitHub Release Page](https://github.com/philipp-horstenkamp/auto_print/releases).
-Additional prerequiremnts such as Ghostscript and Adobe Reader should be Instaled.
+Additional prerequisites such as Ghostscript and Adobe Reader should be installed.

 ### Basic Usage